A local's guide to Corfu island - Konstantinos Tsoumanis - Citimarks

 What is your favorite Corfiot word?

-24 hours in the Greek Islands
+24 hours in Corfu

 The Spianada marble square, Corfu town, Greece